ezuro/ML_DL_DS-Portfolio/README.md

-# ML_DL_DS-Portfolio
+# ML/DL/DS Portfolio
-This is a personal portfolio of Machine Learning, Deep Learning and Data Science projects.
+The present site is a personal portfolio of different Machine Learning, Deep Learning and Data Science projects.

+Currently, the site contains the thesis project I did for my master's degree in Machine Learning & Deep Learning, from the university of Alcala de Henares (Spain).
+The project tackled a real life problem of a real life company.

+## About me